What Leaders Need to Know About Organizational Subcultures

 - Working patterns: Since the pandemic, employees have demanded working patterns that suit their personal needs.
 This can lead to emerging subcultures, such as the culture of remote workers or hybrid team members.
 There may also be a difference between people who work fixed hours and those on a flexible schedule.

 - Local leadership: Never underestimate the influence of local leaders on your culture.
-Each manager has their own style, which means their own approach to encouraging collaboration, adapting to change, setting priorities, and sharing information.
+All managers have their own leadership styles, which means their own approach to encouraging collaboration, adapting to change, setting priorities, and sharing information.
 If the leader is out of step with the rest of the organization, the team might give birth to a new subculture.

 Subcultures can also emerge for less predictable reasons.
 For instance, a team that socializes together outside of work might develop its own local subculture.
 Equally, a team with high levels of internal conflict might develop its own way of doing things.